Arts Management and Heritage Studies MA

 If you’re considering a career in this sector, or if you are currently working as a professional, this Masters course will develop your knowledge, understanding and practical experience, to prepare for your next step.

-Supported by our Centre for Critical Studies in Museums, Galleries and Heritage, you'll benefit from our partnerships with major arts and cultural organisations to find out what it means to work in this challenging sector.
+Supported by the range of research which takes place in our school, you'll benefit from our partnerships with major arts and cultural organisations to find out what it means to work in this challenging sector.

 Additional highlights